Sherman5A/microsoft-notes/azure/architecture/services/azure-virutal-networking.md

     - Connection from computer outside network to corporate network
     - Using a VPN connection to connect to Azure virtual network
 - Site-to-site virtual private network
-    - Links a on-prem VPN to Azure VPN gateway in the virtual network
+    - Links a on-premises VPN to Azure VPN gateway in the virtual network
     - Azure appears to be part of the local network
 - Azure ExpressRoute
     - Dedicated private connectivity to Azure, not over the internet